iamvery/iamvery.github.com/_posts/2015-08-29-browser-driven-elixir-tests.markdown

 The truth is [Akash Manohar][akash] has already written an excellent [blog post about configuring Hound][configuring-hound] to work with [Phoenix][phoenix], so I won't rehash that here.
 **Go read this blog!**
-Instead, I will mention hit the highlights and emphasize the particulars that tripped me up.
+Instead, I will hit the highlights and emphasize the particulars that tripped me up.

 ### Webdriver